widmogrod/mkunion/docs/examples/state_machine.md

 --8<-- "example/state/machine_test.go.state_diagram.mmd"
 ```

-In this diagram, we can see that we have 4 states, and 4 commands that can trigger transitions between states shown as arrows.
+In this diagram, we can see that we have 5 states, and 6 commands that can trigger transitions between states shown as arrows.

-Because this diagram is generated from code, it has names that represent types in golang that we use.
+Because this diagram is generated from code, it has names that represent types in golang that we use in implementation.

 For example `*state.CreateOrderCMD`:

 - `state` it's a package name
 - `CreateOrderCMD` is a struct name in that package.
-- `CMD` suffix it's naming convention, that it's optional, but I find it to make code more readable.
+- `CMD` suffix it's naming convention, that it's optional, but I find it makes code more readable.

-Below is a code snippet that demonstrate complete model of **state** and **commands** of order service, that we talked about.
+Below is a code snippet that demonstrate complete model of **state** and **commands** of Order Service, that we talked about.

 **Notice** that we use `mkunion` to group commands and states.
 (Look for `//go:tag mkunion:"Command"`)